ucagub/CoE115/README.md

 # CoE115
 Lets go!

 getTimeFromRTC() does not work; It hangs.
-No fix yet.
+It does not crash when read seldom.

-cannot toggle LED
+Used RA4 for LED toggle

 in choosing log frequency just press 1, 2, or 3,